Do you want to learn meditation, but it seems when you try you can’t do it?

 Would you like a meditation technique that will support your current practices and beliefs?

 Then, consider dropping into our Tuesday online group and experience Buddhist meditation

 At this time we are meeting on Zoom on the first and third Tuesday at 6:50 pm.

 About Bill Cooper

 I believe Buddhist teachings and meditation practices can be highly useful in modern, daily life, and I’m dedicated to bringing these teachings to anyone who would like to learn them.

-I am a Zen teacher in the Soto lineage and currently practice and study with Rev. Taiun Elliston of the Atlanta Soto Center and members of the Silent Thunder Order, including Zenku Sensei at Mission in Montana.
+I am a Zen teacher in the Soto lineage and I am currently practicing with Rev. Taiun Elliston of the Atlanta Soto Center and members of the Silent Thunder Order, including Zenku Sensei at Mission in Montana.
 I am indebted to this Sangha for their encouragement and teaching, and I recommend visiting their websites for resources on Zen teachings, discussion, service chants, and affiliate Practice Centers.

 I also have a relationship with Wat Atammayatarama (Wat Atam) and the abbott, monks and lay sangha in Woodinville, WA.
 I’ve learned a great deal from watching their compassion, patience, and service.